3.3 Stationary Phase#

 Key Concepts#

-• Connection formulas: match oscillating and decaying solutions across turning points with \(\pi/4\) phase shifts
+• Connection formulas: match oscillating and decaying WKB solutions across turning points with a \(\pi/4\) phase shift (Maslov correction).

 Learning Objectives#

-• Construct WKB wavefunctions in allowed and forbidden regions; use connection formulas at turning points
+• Construct WKB wavefunctions in allowed and forbidden regions; use connection formulas at soft turning points to compute tunneling probabilities.

-• Derive energy levels from the Bohr-Sommerfeld quantization rule and verify for the harmonic oscillator
+• Derive the Bohr-Sommerfeld rule from single-valuedness and verify it for the harmonic oscillator and the particle in a box.

 Project#